studio-net/laravel-graphql/README.md

 * `ModelTransformer` transforms an Eloquent model by using reflection from database field, hiddens and fillable fields declared within the class.
-It also supports relationships between models ; This transformer has a dependency on `StudioNet\GraphQL\Traits\EloquentModel` trait : you have to use it in either eloquent model you registered ;
+It also supports relationships between models ;
 * `TypeTransformer` transforms a custom built class inherit from `StudioNet\GraphQL\Support\Type` class ;